DESIRE: The Driving Force of All Successful Stories

 This necessary emotional involvement is realized only when the reader or audience experiences the events of your story through your characters.
 Without giving your hero some compelling desire to pursue, your story will have no forward movement, your audience will have nothing to root for, and your reader will have no compelling reason to keep turning the page.

 It is this necessary desire that defines your story concept.
 Ask someone what Independence Day is about, and they’ll probably say something like, “It’s about a group of people trying to stop an alien invasion.”
 Or read the log lines for movies and TV episodes in TV Guide.
 Almost all of them state or imply the primary desires the heroes will pursue.

-Certain qualities distinguish an effective outer motivation and insure its potential for creating an emotional experience:
+Certain qualities distinguish an effective outer motivation and ensure its potential for creating an emotional experience:

 1. The desire must be visible.
 I use the term OUTER MOTIVATION because it is outwardly apparent to the audience as they watch the action on the screen.
 Whether it’s stopping Mr. Smith and saving the world in The Matrix Revolutions, reuniting with his high school dream girl in There’s Something About Mary, or Finding Nemo in that film, the heroes of those films are doing things to achieve their desires, not simply revealing themselves through dialogue.

 In other words, outer motivation does not involve the desire for invisible, inner qualities like success, love, belonging, greed, revenge or self-worth.
 Any one of these might provide a reason your hero is pursuing her visible goal, but their not the goal itself.